victoriarosebender/FetchAnalysis/QuestionAnswers.md

 I have since review the data order files.

-A couple of validation notes.
+A couple of validation notes:

 On the transactions file, there were 12,500 lines that had zero for final quantity.
 These were excluded as it is assumed that items will be either purchased or returned with each transaction.